PeterCookDev/TalksIveEnjoyed/Development.md

 - [Dr. Jim Webber - A Little Graph Theory for the Busy Developer](https://www.youtube.com/watch?v=9Gcjkoaa0ZI)  [51:28]
 - [Carina C.Zona - Consequences of and insightful algorithm](https://vimeo.com/137770918)  [39:34]
 - [Adam Tornhill - Mine Social Metrics from Source Code Repositories](https://vimeo.com/144670188)  [35:57]

 - [Adam Tornhill - Seven Secrets of Maintainable Codebases](https://www.youtube.com/watch?v=0oDporwhToQ) [39:17]
+Takeaway: Source control systems hold behavioural data.
+Need to prioritise tech debt in terms of how often its changed and how often its used.
+Use LOC (general measure of complexity) and degree of change/change frequency to find hotspots in the codebase.
+Look for temporal coupling (files committed together regularly) with no obvious explanation - may be copy and pasted code.
+The number of developers behind a piece of is best indicator of quality problems.

 - [Eva Nahari - NLP: Something Old, Something New...](https://www.youtube.com/watch?v=InayOc_Dpyg)  [49:48]

 \* *Disclaimer* - I know this speaker personally.